mahjongg2/ZX81plus38/README.md

 The fourth and last 16K, is more echoes of the RAM.
 However, it’s important to note that the hardware detects this, and uses it for the video generation logic.

 # Revision 1.10
 Revision 1.10 is electrically the same as revision 1.9, the only changes are that the exact location of a few non plated holes were moved to a more correct location, so that the PCB will now completely fit into the enclosure of a real ZX-81.
 Revision 1.10 should be the final version.
-I have uploaded the KikCad files for version 1.10 of ZX81+38.
+I have uploaded the KiCad files for version 1.10 of ZX81+38.
+I also updated the component placement drawing with R29 as 1M and C1 and C2 as 4.7pF (like the BOM)
 The BOM of revision 1.10 has a small correction farnells order code for RP1 is now for a 10K resistor pack instead of the wrong 4K7 resistor pack.

 # someone requested a TS1000 version